grasshide/lms-arcamavrcontrol/README.md

 When you disable the option (or disable the plugin for that player), the plugin restores the player’s previous `digitalVolumeControl` value.

+Note: If you are using the Material Skin client, you must make this change to support 100% volume processing: Settings->Server->Material Skin->Fixed volume players => 'Display standard volume control'.

 ## Debug logging

 Enable logging category `plugin.arcamavrcontrol` at DEBUG to see: